thecredibleway/thecredibleway-com/docs/faq/questions/how-can-christianity-be-the-only-true-religion.md

 [John 20:30-31](https://www.biblegateway.com/passage/?search=John%2020%3A30-31&version=NKJV) we
-see the basis for faith in Jesus Christ, *"Jesus did many other signs in the presence of his disciples, which are not written in this book; but these are written that you may believe that Jesus is the Messiah, the Son of God, and that by believing you may have life in his name."*
+see the basis for faith in Jesus Christ, *"Jesus did many other signs in the presence of his disciples, which are not written in this book; but these are written that you may believe that Jesus is the Messiah, the Son of God and that by believing you may have life in his name."*
 John did not simply invent a story; he recorded events that he and others had witnessed.
 These were real historical occurrences that invite us to investigate their truth.
 Some might argue that John's writings are biased because they are part of the Bible.
 However, we must recognize that John did not know the Bible would be canonized in the way we understand it today, nor did He know that his letters would be part of the Bible.
-The truth is however, he was simply an eyewitness, a real person who experienced historical events, and he recorded those events so that others might believe.
+The truth is however, he was simply an eyewitness, a real person who experienced historical events and he recorded those events so that others might believe.
 The evidence presented by the New Testament, including the resurrection of Jesus Christ, stands up to scrutiny and invites honest investigation.